Inside: Potty training nap time tips, including how to drop the nap diapers and supplies for potty training and naps.

 If you're stepping into potty training on the younger side, it may help your process in the first couple of weeks to have your child in a nap diaper while their pee patterns shift (or to give you a chance to see what the pee pattern looks like).

-But if you're potty training a toddler who's three or older, then it's worth considering if the nap diaper is going to turn into another obstacle to work through.
+But if you're potty training a toddler who's over the age of 3, then it's worth considering if the nap diaper is going to turn into another obstacle to work through.

 (Check out my other two tips below for more on that.)

-Second, let's consider pee patterns and how that relates to naps.
+Second, consider pee patterns and how that relates to potty training and nap time.

-Some kiddos can naturally hold their pee for a long time, even the first day of potty training.
-So it stands to reason that if your child can hold their pee for a 2-hour clip in the daytime, then they can hold their pee during a nap.
+Some kids can naturally hold their pee for a long time, even the first day of potty training.
+So it stands to reason that if your child can hold their pee for a 4-hour clip in the daytime, then they can hold their pee during a nap.

-What happens when you keep the nap diapers, and your child's pee pattern shows their bladder can already hold and consolidate the pee for more than an hour?
+What happens when you keep the nap diapers on, and your child's pee pattern shows their bladder can already hold and consolidate the pee for a long time?

 It's possible the nap diaper can turn into the thing that your toddler is holding for.